mutugimg/phase-1-project-xtremeMotors/README.md

 5. Open live server to view your html page.
 6. Navigate through the application using the functionalities designed in the MVP.

-# Application Features

-The Main Page of the application has a search button
-# Doctors

-The Main Page of the application has a search button where the user can search for a doctor by name/speciality.
-This filters the cards of doctors according to the value of the search.

-One can also view all doctors registered within the application.

-# Appointments

-The Appointment Page has the following features:

-- Form where the User can book an appointment: Filling in the doctor name, date and preferred appointment time.
-- When submit button is clicked, a new appointment is created and listed at the bottom of the page and is POSTED to the backend

-# Health Nuggets

-The Health Nuggets Page displays health blogs posted by the Doctors/Users to share health information within the application

-# LinkUrl to Video recording